Larouex/SmartKitchenOPCUA2IoTCentral/WalkInRefrigeratorOverview.md

-# Walk In Refrigerator - Smart Kitchen OPC-UA Integration with IoTCentral
+# Walk In Refrigerator - Smart Kitchen OPC-UA Integration with Azure IoT Central
 ![alt text](./Assets/commercial-walkin-fridge-header.png "Walk In Refrigerator")

 This is a detailed overview of the following...